Internal Dispute Resolution Procedure guidance

 There are no charges for using this complaints procedure, but you may be required to meet expenses relating to your appeal (for example in certain circumstances you may be required to meet the cost of an additional medical referral if your appeal relates to ill-health retirement).

-At any stage in the complaint process you can contact The Pensions Advisory Service (TPAS) for information and advice.
+At any stage in the complaint process you can contact Pensions Wise, which is part of the Money Helper web site, for free information and advice.

 If you wish to make a formal complaint, you should make it: